I was recently asked the following:

 Much larger even than these kinds of families are those emerging from shared struggle, which engenders the language of “sister” so-and-so, and “brother” so-and-so for people utterly outside what most understand to be family ties.
 For over twenty years, dating back to my first deep exposure to the North American Civil Rights Movement, I have identified with this means of drawing kindred spirits together into the larger human family.
 And as a Buddhist, I actually believe that at some point or another we’ve all been each other’s brothers, sisters, mothers, fathers, and so on, many times over.
 So what’s in a name, I sez.
 That which we call kin by any other name would smell as sweet.

-And finally, a few introductory words on our connection to the person and people who’ve helped the Lil Monkey come into our lives.
+And finally, a few introductory words on our connection to the person and people who’ve helped our daughter come into our lives.
 We know our donor: he’s the partner to one of my oldest chums.
 I’ve known her for over twenty five years (!), and him for over a dozen (!).
 Both my old chum and I wrote about the conception process, she from her vantage point as partner to donor (in its entirety here), me from mine as partner to biomum (excerpt here).
 The connection I have to our Donor Chum (he favors “Donor Guy,” I think because of the close cognate to “Cable Guy”) is ineffable.
 One day I will try to eff it.
 Our two families are distinct, but woven together.
 But I would say we’re knit together even more by choice than biology.
 Which is to say, we’re knit together by a great deal of mutual, voluntary love and respect.
 We name our kids’ relationship by what’s most accurate, socially: they are cousins, special cousins, to be exact.
 The kids have different parents, which is part of what distinguishes cousins from siblings.
 But like cousins, a blood thread connects them.

 Today I went to our younger special cousins’ graduation from preschool.
 As she trotted in and saw me and the Lil Monkey, she whispered to her friend, “Those are my cousins.”
 Which, I note, included me, too.
 This little sweetie, a few years back, regularly alternated he and she in reference to me, in the same sentence.
 As in, “She wears his hair short under that baseball cap.”
 Both misnomers – the he/she misnomers, and the blurred familial title misnomer –are actually pretty accurate.
 She has the main point, which is that whoever we are, we are family.